-- 7.3.11 The Board may, as appropriate to the nature, scale and complexity of the insurer's business, delegate some of the activities or tasks associated with its own roles and responsibilities.
+- 7.3.13 The Board may delegate some of the activities or tasks associated with its own roles and responsibilities.
 (Delegations in this context are distinguished from outsourcing of business activities by the insurer, which is dealt with in ICP 8 Risk Management and Internal Controls.)
-Notwithstanding such delegations, the Board as a whole retains the ultimate responsibility for the activities or tasks delegated, and the decisions made in reliance on any advice or recommendations made by the persons or committees to whom the tasks were delegated.
-Where the Board makes any delegations, it should ensure that: - the delegation is appropriate.
-Any delegation that results in the Board not being able to discharge its own roles and responsibilities effectively would be an undue or inappropriate delegation.
-For example, the duty to oversee the Senior Management should not be delegated to a Board committee comprised mostly or solely of executive members of the Board who are involved in the day-to-day management of the insurer; - the delegation is made under a clear mandate with well defined terms such as those relating to the powers, accountabilities and procedures relating to the delegation, and is supported by adequate resources to effectively carry out the delegated functions; - there is no undue concentration of powers giving any one person or group of individuals unfettered and inappropriate level of powers capable of influencing the insurer's business or management decisions;
+Notwithstanding such delegations, the Board as a whole retains the ultimate responsibility for the activities or tasks delegated, and the decisions made in reliance on any advice or recommendations made by the persons or committees to whom the tasks were delegated. - 7.3.14 Where the Board makes any delegations, it should ensure that: - the delegation is appropriate.
+Any delegation that results in the Board not being able to discharge its own roles and responsibilities effectively would be an undue or inappropriate

-- it has the ability to monitor and require reports on whether the delegated tasks are properly carried out; and - it retains the ability to withdraw the delegation if it is not discharged properly and for due purposes by the delegate, and for this purpose, have appropriate contingency arrangements in place.
+- delegation.
+For example, the duty to oversee the Senior Management should not be delegated to a Board committee comprised mostly or solely of executive members of the Board who are involved in the day-to-day management of the insurer; - the delegation is made under a clear mandate with welldefined terms such as those relating to the powers, accountabilities and procedures relating to the delegation, and is supported by adequate resources to effectively carry out the delegated functions; - there is no undue concentration of powers giving any one person or group of individuals an unfettered and inappropriate level of powers capable of influencing the insurer's business or management decisions; - it has the ability to monitor and require reports on whether the delegated tasks are properly carried out; and - it retains the ability to withdraw the delegation if it is not discharged properly and for due purposes by the delegate, and, for this purpose, have appropriate contingency arrangements in place.